 Whatever age group or educational stage you'd like to teach, a career as a teacher starts with teacher training.
 From primary to further education, see the courses we offer, learn more about how to fund your training, and start your application.

 Whether you want to develop your expertise in a field you're passionate about or get the skills you need to put your knowledge to work, discover the benefits of doing a Master's and how it can boost your career.

-Studying with us as a postgraduate student is a great decision, but don't just take our word for it – read stories from our students about why they chose Portsmouth and how studying with us changed their lives.
+Studying with us is a great decision, but don't just take our word for it – read stories from our graduates about why they chose Portsmouth and how studying with us changed their lives.